yazeed119/SStaticAnalyzer/README.md

 L143 "public void actionPerformed(ActionEvent e) {".

 L154 "ans = JOptionPane.showConfirmDialog(null, "The file has changed.
-You want to save it?", "Save file", 0, 2);".
+You want to save it?", "Save file", 0, 2);". : leads to Performance issues: If the

+variable is assigned a value that requires a lot of memory, but the data type is not declared, it could lead to performance issues or even crashes.

-L165 "throw new EditorSaveException("Cannot write file!");".
+L165 "throw new EditorSaveException("Cannot write file!");". : the code will throw a runtime exception.

-L224 "JFileChooser dialog = new JFileChooser(System.getProperty("user.home"));".
+L224 "JFileChooser dialog = new JFileChooser(System.getProperty("user.home"));". : This could result in the application crashing or behaving unexpectedly.

 L122 "		/*